Remcovh/mendix-ui-framework/README.md

 Mendix Framework uses SASS and Compass, which rely on Ruby.
 However you can install [Scout](http://mhs.github.io/scout-app/) to run Sass and Compass in a self-contained Ruby environment, letting you effortlessly manage all of your Sass projects with a handful of clicks.

+View the full documentation [Here](https://ux.mendix.com/index.html?profile=desktop#!/MyFirstModule/How_to_customize)

 #### Setup Scout

-Add your Mendix project in Scout and select the styles\lib folder as the input and output folder for the stylesheet directory.
+Add your Mendix project in Scout and select the styles folder as the input and output folder for the stylesheet directory.
 Press play!

 #### Edit the SCSS files